Abdullah-Shah-26/BusLive/README.md

 ## Inspiration

-This project was inspired by Smart India Hackathon 2025 Problem Statement #1656, addressing real-world challenges in public transport tracking and management.
+Inspired by Smart India Hackathon 2025 PS #25013 (Government of Punjab) - Real-Time Public Transport Tracking for Small Cities.
+Implements low-cost GPS tracking with IoT hardware & mobile-first design for scalable bus tracking solutions.

+## Contributing

+We welcome contributions!
+Check out our [Contributing Guide](CONTRIBUTING.md) to get started.

 ## Credits

-Built with inspiration from the open-source community.
-Special thanks to SaiGanesh & team for the initial concept.
+Special thanks to Sai Ganesh Rajeti for the foundational architecture & design patterns that helped shape this project.

 ## License